-Alex Murdaugh charged with murder in death of wife, son
+Alex Murdaugh charged with murder in deaths of wife, son

 Murdaugh’s family has dominated the legal scene in tiny, neighboring Hampton County for nearly a century.
 Murdaugh’s father, grandfather and great-grandfather were the area’s elected prosecutors for 87 years straight.

-Murdaugh once worked for the century-old, family-founded law firm, which discreetly boasted of securing million-dollar verdicts for accidental deaths, product liability or workplace safety cases.
-The firm said in September that he was stealing money.
+Murdaugh once worked for the century-old, family-founded law firm, which said in September that he was stealing money.

+Throughout the investigation, state police have released few details about the case, and Thursday’s indictments were no exception.
+A joint statement from State Law Enforcement Division Chief Mark Keel and state Attorney General Alan Wilson said they wouldn’t comment on specific evidence because the investigation remains active and a court case is pending.

+“Over the last 13 months, SLED agents and our partners have worked day in and day out to build a case against the person responsible for the murders of Maggie and Paul and to exclude those who were not.
+At no point did agents lose focus on this investigation,” Keel said in the statement.

 The June 2021 deaths prompted authorities to look into all corners of Murdaugh’s life.
 At least a half-dozen investigations resulted in charges that he stole $8.5 million from people who hired him and that he lied to police by saying he was shot by a stranger on a roadside when, officials say, he actually asked a friend to kill him so his surviving son could collect a $10 million life insurance policy just days after the family firm determined he was stealing money.